This post is part a series of articles about row goals. You can find the first part here:

 Summary and Final Thoughts

 Only apply nested loops semi join can have a row goal set by the optimizer.
 This is the only join type that pushes the join predicate(s) down from the join, allowing testing for the existence of a match to be performed early.
-Uncorrelated nested loops semi join never sets a row goal, and neither does a hash or merge semi join.
+Uncorrelated nested loops semi join almost never* sets a row goal, and neither does a hash or merge semi join.
 Apply nested loops can be distinguished from uncorrelated nested loops join by the presence of outer references (instead of a predicate) on the nested loops join operator for an apply.

 The chances of seeing an apply semi join in the final execution plan somewhat depend on early optimization activity.
 Lacking direct T-SQL syntax, we have to express semi joins in indirect terms.
 These are parsed into a logical tree containing a subquery, which early optimizer activity transforms to an apply, and then into an uncorrelated semi join where possible.